Alfie’s story

 Music therapy creates space for freedom and self-expression, improving quality of life and allowing people to do more than just survive.
 That’s why music therapy can be truly transformational.

-The benefits of music therapy are as diverse as the many people we support – last year alone we supported nearly 17,000 people with over 55,000 music therapy sessions.
+The benefits of music therapy are as diverse as the many people we support – last year alone we supported over 12,200 people with over 48,000 music therapy sessions.
 But there are some common trends such as improved mental health and quality of life.

 The feedback we get from our clients shows just how transformative music therapy can be: